wangxj03/wangxj03.github.io/content/posts/2024-09-24-code-search/index.md

 UseHugoToc: true
 ---

-Recently, there has been significant buzz around Cursor.
-One of its key features is [codebase index](https://docs.cursor.com/context/codebase-indexing), which transforms Cursor into a context-aware coding assistant.
-Behind the scenes, the codebase indexing works as follows based on this [post](https://forum.cursor.com/t/codebase-indexing/36):
+There’s been a lot of buzz lately about Cursor.
+One of its key features is [codebase indexing](https://docs.cursor.com/context/codebase-indexing), which turns Cursor into a context-aware coding assistant.
+This feature, as explained in this [post](https://forum.cursor.com/t/codebase-indexing/36), works as follows:

-- Cursor chunks the files in your codebase into small chunks locally.
+- Cursor chunks the files from your codebase into small chunks locally.
-- These chunks are then sent to Cursor's server to create embeddings either with OpenAI's embedding API or by a custom embedding model.
+- These chunks are then sent to Cursor's server, where embeddings are created using either OpenAI's embedding API or a custom embedding model.

-The embeddings are stored in a remote vector database, along wtih starting / ending line numbers and the relative file path.
-When you use @Codebase or ⌘ Enter to ask questions about your codebase, Cursor will retrieve the relevant code chunks from the vector database as context in the LLM calls to generate the answer.
-In other words, Cursor implements a standard Retrieval-Augmented Generation (RAG) model with the codebase index as the retrieval mechanism.
+The embeddings, along with start/end line numbers and file paths, are stored in a remote vector database.
+When you use @Codebase or ⌘ Enter to ask about your codebase, Cursor retrieves the relevant code chunks from the vector database to provide context for large language model (LLM) calls.
+Essentially, Cursor uses a standard Retrieval-Augmented Generation (RAG) model, with the codebase index acting as the retrieval mechanism.

-In this post, we replicate the codebase indexing feature and demostrate it by building a semantic code search application.
-This application consists of two key components: an offline ingestion pipeline to index code embeddings in a vector database, and a code search server that performs semantic retrieval from this database.
+In this post, we'll replicate the codebase indexing feature and demostrate it by building a semantic code search application.
+This application includes two main components: an offline ingestion pipeline to index code embeddings into a vector database, and a code search server that performs semantic retrieval from this database.
+We draw heavy inspiration from Qdrant’s [code search demo](https://github.com/qdrant/demo-code-search/tree/master) but provide our own implementations for the ingestion pipeline and code search backend.

 ## Ingestion Pipeline

-The ingestion pipeline consists of three main steps: splitting source code files into chunks, creating embeddings for these chunks, and indexing these embeddings in a vector database.
+The ingestion pipeline has three main steps: splitting source code into chunks, creating embeddings, and indexing them into a vector database.

-[OpenAI Embeddings API](https://platform.openai.com/docs/guides/embeddings) to create embeddings, and [Qdrant](https://github.com/qdrant/qdrant) as the vector DB for indexing and retrieval.
-We draw inspiration from Qdrant's own [demo](https://github.com/qdrant/demo-code-search/tree/master) and reuse its frontend code.
-We will provide our own implementation for the ingestion and backend.

 ### Splitting

 Why splitting source code files?
 There are two primary reasons:

-1. **Model Input Limit**: All embedding models have a token limit for input text.
-For instance, OpenAI's [text-embedding-3-small] model has a token limit of 8192.
-If a code snippet exceeds this limit, it must be split into smaller chunks.
+1. **Model Input Limit**: All embedding models have token limits.
+OpenAI's [text-embedding-3-small](https://platform.openai.com/docs/guides/embeddings) model, for example, has a token limit of 8192.
+If a code snippet exceeds this limit, it needs to be broken down.

-2. **Semantic Granularity**: Breaking code into smaller chunks allows for more precise semantic understanding.
-A long code snippet may contain multiple functions or classes.
-By splitting the code, each chunk can focus on a specific piece, improving the relevance and quality of code retrieval.
+2. **Semantic Granularity**: Smaller chunks offer more precise semantic understanding.
+Large code snippets often contain multiple functions or classes, and by splitting the code, each chunk can focus on a specific part, enhancing retrieval relevance and quality.

-To achieve this, one can simply split based on characters, words, or lines, as long as the chunk size remains below the model's token limit.
-However, a more sophisticated approach is to split based on tokens directly.
-Two common tokenizers used in the NLP community are:
+You could split code based on characters, words, or lines, as long as the resulting chunks stay within the token limit.
+However, a more advanced method is to split based on tokens.
+Two common tokenizers in the NLP community are:

 - [tiktoken](https://github.com/openai/tiktoken): A fast Byte Pair Encoding (BPE) tokenizer for OpenAI models.

-- [tokenizers](https://github.com/huggingface/tokenizers): Developed by Huggingface to use in the Transformers ecosystem.
-We choose to use the tiktoken for use with OpenAI's embedding models.
+- [tokenizers](https://github.com/huggingface/tokenizers): Developed by Huggingface for the Transformers ecosystem.

+We use Tiktoken here for compatibility with OpenAI's embedding models.

 #### Splitting Strategies

-A navie strategy is to split code snippets based on a fixed number of tokens.
-This is obviously not ideal because it may cut off in the middle of a semantic code block such as a function or a class.
-It is desirable for a more intelligent splitter that understands the code's structure and splits at the appropriate semantic boundaries.
-One such approach is Langchain's [recursive text splitter](https://python.langchain.com/docs/how_to/recursive_text_splitter/).
-It splits text using top-level delimiters (sunch as class and function definitions) and then concatenates chunks as long as they stay within the character limit.
-However, this approach requires language-specific delimiters, and its performance suffers with languages that use curly braces heavily.
-Handling these edge cases can become cumbersome.
+A naive strategy is to split code snippets based on a fixed token count, but this can cut off code blocks like functions or classes mid-way.
+A more effective approach is to use an intelligent splitter that understands code structure, such as Langchain's [recursive text splitter](https://python.langchain.com/docs/how_to/recursive_text_splitter/).
+This method uses high-level delimiters (e.g., class and function definitions) to split at the appropriate semantic boundaries and concatenates chunks while staying within token limits.
+However, this approach is language-specific and struggles with languages that use curly braces.

-A more innovative and elegant approach is to parse the code into an Abstract Syntax Tree (AST) and split based on its structure, as detailed in the blog [post](https://docs.sweep.dev/blogs/chunking-2m-files).
-By traversing the AST in a depth-first fashion, the code can be split into sub-trees that fit within the token limit.
-To avoid generating too many small chunks, sibling nodes can be merged into larger chunks, provided they stay within the token constraint.
-LlamaIndex also provides a cleaner Python implementation of this approach in its [CodeSplitter](https://docs.llamaindex.ai/en/v0.10.19/api/llama_index.core.node_parser.CodeSplitter.html) function.
-Both implementations utilize [tree-sitter](https://crates.io/crates/tree-sitter) for AST parsing. tree-sitter supports a wide range of [languages], making it a more generalizable solution.
+A more elegant solution is to split the code based on its Abstract Syntax Tree (AST) structure, as outlined in this [blog post](https://docs.sweep.dev/blogs/chunking-2m-files).
+By traversing the AST depth-first, you can split the code into sub-trees that fit within the token limits.
+To avoid creating too many small chunks, sibling nodes can be merged into larger chunks as long as they stay under the token constraint.
+LlamaIndex offers a cleaner Python implementation in its [CodeSplitter](https://docs.llamaindex.ai/en/v0.10.19/api/llama_index.core.node_parser.CodeSplitter.html) function.
+Both implementations use [tree-sitter](https://crates.io/crates/tree-sitter) for AST parsing, which supports a wide range of languages.

 #### Our Approach

-We use [code-splitter](https://github.com/wangxj03/code-splitter) (shameless plug: I' the author) which is a Rust re-implementation for added efficiency.
-The gist below shows the use of its [Python bindings](https://pypi.org/project/code-splitter/) to walk through a directory and split Rust files.
-The choice of `TiktokenSplitter` is to for compatibility with OpenAI embedding models.
+We use [code-splitter](https://github.com/wangxj03/code-splitter) (shameless plug: I' the author!), a Rust re-implementation for added efficiency.
+Below shows an example of using its [Python bindings](https://pypi.org/project/code-splitter/) to walk through a directory and split Rust files.
+We use `TiktokenSplitter` to ensure compatibility with OpenAI embedding models.

 ```python
 from code_splitter import Language, TiktokenSplitter